manuelreif/PP/README.md

 * Jan programmed the great `Pfit()` function, to estimate a bunch of **fit indices**!
 *  Use the brandnew `PPass()` function, to estimate Person Parameters and fit indices in one step!
 * We added a real-world dataset, which contains responses to a adaptive intelligence test.
 Load the data and start trying the functions of PP.
+* You can now fit your model with the great `eRm` package, and put the object into the `PPass()` function to estimate person parameters and person fit indices.